ChantalMB/histdigi-site/README.md

-# HIST3814O Coursework Platform
+# Digital Humanities Coursework Platform

-This is a blog/digital journal created for use in the Carleton University course HIST3814O with Dr. Shawn Graham.
+This is a blog/digital journal that was initially created for use in the Carleton University course HIST3814O with Dr. Shawn Graham.
+I'm now using it to document my other adventures in digital humanities, which currently is focused on HIST3000 aka Digital Archaeology.
 Powered by Hugo and published through Netlify.
 The theme is a modified version of [Chunky](https://github.com/puresyntax71/hugo-theme-chunky-poster), originally created by Strict Panda.

 ## Notable features